 Elder Jonathon Pulliam|

-Elder Jonathon Pulliam, pastor of Apostolic Church of God, is one of several local ministers writing religion columns for THE DAILY.
-For more information, call Melanie Smith at 340-2468.
+Elder Jonathon Pulliam, pastor of Apostolic Church of God in Decatur, is among several local ministers writing religion columns for THE DAILY.
+For more information, call Melanie Smith on Tuesdays or Wednesdays at 340-2468.